F80 BMW M3 review (2014-2018)- engine and gearbox

-One consolation for the loss of the M3’s naturally aspirated engine is the fact the replacement is an excellent turbocharged motor.
-The F80’s 3-litre twin-turbocharged straight-six revs to a relatively high (for a modern turbo engine) 7300rpm.
-But rather than just being able to reach those elevated RPM figures, the engine gets more and more intense, responsive and explosive as the revs pile on.
-It makes it a truly great engine to wring out, with every additional RPM making the engine ever more exciting rather than losing momentum at the top of the rpm range.
+One consolation for the loss of the E92 M3’s screaming naturally aspirated V8 engine was the sheer performance of its forced induction replacement.
+The F80’s 3-litre twin-turbocharged straight-six revs to a relatively high (for a modern turbo engine) 7300rpm, but rather than just being able to reach those elevated RPM figures, the engine gets more and more intense as the revs pile on.
+It makes for a great engine to wring out, with every additional RPM making the engine ever more exciting rather than losing momentum at the top of the rpm range.

 One element that isn’t quite as blissful is the way it sounds.
-It may be a straight-six, an engine configuration BMW has specialised in for years, but you’d never really guess from the noise.
-Instead, there’s an industrial rumble from the exhaust with an extra burp at the gear change, the sort that’s now seemingly obligatory on turbocharged performance cars.
-The engine note is also supplemented by a synthetic growl that emanates from the speakers, and although it's not unpleasant, it’s far from being inspirational.
+It may be an M Division straight-six, but you’d never really guess it, instead there’s an industrial rumble from the exhaust with an extra burp at the gear change, the sort that’s now seemingly obligatory on turbocharged performance cars.
+The engine note is also supplemented by a synthetic growl that emanates from the speakers, and although it's not unpleasant, it lacks authenticity.